vdesabou/kafka-docker-playground-docs/docs/playground tools read-avro-file.md

 # playground tools read-avro-file

 🔖 Read provided avro file

+Prints the records as json, along with the writer schema embedded in the
+file.
+The way to check what a sink connector actually produced.

 ## Usage